noahgift/data-engineering-and-dataops/projects.md

 ### Projects (Individual)

-There are ten individual project types that can be chosen from.
-You must do five of them.
+There are ten individual project types that can be chosen from, although you also can do [any project in the Coursera Course as well](https://www.coursera.org/specializations/building-cloud-computing-solutions-at-scale).
+You must do **five individual projects**.
 If you are new to programming, and/or a beginning MIDS student, it is recommended you mostly stick to the label [General].
 If you have strong programming skills it is recommended you choose of mixture of [General] and [Advanced].

 The deliverables for each project are: